-You have options for different types of medications to ease endometriosis pain.
-Although they won’t cure the condition, they may help you feel better.
+Endometriosis is a lifelong condition so it is important to develop a plan to manage it based on the extent of the disease, severity of pain and potential plans for pregnancy.
+Since it is a chronic disease, it cannot be cured, but there are options for different types of medications to ease endometriosis pain and help you feel better.
 Some need a prescription.
 Others you can buy “over the counter.”
 Your doctor may recommend that you try more than one kind.

 If your symptoms are mild, your doctor will likely suggest you take a pain reliever.
 These may include NSAIDs (non-steroidal anti-inflammatory drugs) such as ibuprofen or naproxen.